PaNaVTEC/AutoMappingFromSQLToRestkit/README.md

 The program needs two params for run correctly:

--   1: Path to SQL script
+-   1: Path to SQL script that contains CREATE table sentences etc...
 -   2: Path to a folder for save dom.

 The program creates and gives mapping automatically.

 ## LIMITATIONS

-I only tested this with [SQLEditor for Mac][SQLEditor de Mac].
+I only tested this with [SQLEditor for Mac][SQLEditor de Mac] and MYSQL workbench.
 If you get the SQL script of a another program, maybe it does not work ;).
 The foreign keys are mapped by the field name.
 It only recognizes the field name with prefix “id\_fieldname” or suffix “fieldname\_id”.
 If your